 This past weekend we received George's ashes from the vet.
 It was such a blessing to spend the past 4 years with him.
 We took this weekend to enjoy and remember all the craziness that we've gone through.
 He gave everyone life and energy, there was never a dull moment with him.
 I will never forget the day we took a shower with tomato sauce.
 I took him out for a walk then all of a sudden I was getting sprayed by a skunk.
 YES!
 A skunk.
-I instantly knew, the stench was horrible.
+I instantly knew the stench was horrible.
 I honestly can't forget about that smell, we were covered with skunk juice.
 It was ridiculous.
 I literally had to get a bunch of tomato sauce and showered him with it.
 It's funny cause while I was showering him, he couldn't stop licking himself.
 It was something that I could never ever.... ever forget.

 He lived up to his name "Curious George" named after the monkey that creates chaos (just like him, hence the skunk story).
 He was the BEST, never seen a handsome dog like that ever.
 He was courageous and a risk taker but well disciplined.
-The last days was hard though, I can still hear his footsteps in the living room.
+The last days were hard though, I can still hear his footsteps in the living room.
 It was a GREAT run, I had a blast.

 I will miss you bud, here's to our crazy adventure.